How to Teach Sight Words (What Parents Need to Know)

 - like to teach your child to read.

 Or maybe your child’s teacher has assigned the sight words.
+Whatever the reason, there are some important things to know about teaching sight words.

 What are sight words?